gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "So?"
 Jack pecked a piece of orange peel off the plate that Donaien had put in front of him.
 "Still shouldn't be allowed.
-I don't mind Vaszlav and the like---they know their station---but these new Hett...they're shifty."
+I don't mind Vaszlav and the like–they know their station–but these new Hett…they're shifty."
 He scratched the side of his head with a claw.
 "Like cats."

 "Well then, here's to the real Avauntois!"
 The ponytailed Forecastler raised his glass.
 Everyone else reached for theirs, saying, "The real